Updated: This article was originally published in January 2018 and updated in July 2023.

 You’ve decided you want to travel more this year (good on you), but you’re struggling to choose your next destination.
 Surely there’s an easier way than trawling through endless travel mags and guidebooks for the answers, right?
 That’s where our ultimate month-by-month travel guide comes in: your easily digestible list of places to visit, things to experience, and amazing weather to chase around the world.

 What to do whilst you’re here?
 Make a beeline for the amazing wildlife and landscapes of Etosha National Park.
 Sip a beer as you gain an insight into German colonial Africa in the towns of Swakopmund and Windhoek.
 Go canoeing down South Africa’s longest stream, the picturesque Orange River.
-Or, head to Twyfelfontein, mesmerising and famed for its many rock paintings and engravings.
+Or, head to Twyfelfontein, famed for its many rock paintings and engravings.

 A modern capital filled with cosmopolitan cafes might not spring to mind when thinking of Jordan.
-It’s better known for its impressive world heritage sites and incredible desert scenery – but this middle eastern gem is full of surprises.
-April is warm (but not scorching) and the winter rains mean the forests are lush and the valleys are blanketed in brightly coloured wildflowers, what better time to explore?
+It’s better known for its impressive world heritage sites and incredible desert scenery.
+But this middle eastern gem is full of surprises.
+April is warm (but not scorching) and the winter rains mean the forests are lush and the valleys are blanketed in brightly coloured wildflowers.
+What better time to explore?

-Chock-full of otherworldly landscapes, dizzying heights and friendly-faced locals, it’s easy to see why Bolivia is fast becoming a traveller favourite.
+Chock-full of otherworldly landscapes, dizzying peaks and friendly-faced locals, it’s easy to see why Bolivia is fast becoming a traveller favourite.
 April ends the wet season, leaving Salar de Uyuni submerged after the rains.
 Whilst this means sections of the trail aren’t accessible, the entire salt flat is turned into a mirror, reflecting the sky and its striking surroundings.

 A country where food, art, history and natural beauty collide – get ready to tuck into a piece of la dolce vita!
 April is a sunny and quiet time on this boot-shaped peninsula, and whilst the weather might not be beach-ready, it’s perfect for mooching around Italy’s many incredible cities.